smartgeber Logo

 Steve Jobs departure: Why He Left Apple

-Steve Jobs left Apple in the mid-1980s due to internal conflicts and strategic disagreements.
+Steve Jobs left Apple in the mid-1980s due to internal conflicts and power struggles with the board.
 His departure significantly impacted Apple's innovation and product development.
-The decision was influenced by disputes with key figures, leading to a shift in the company's direction.
+The decision was influenced by disagreements with key figures, leading to a forced exit.
+This event had immediate consequences for both Jobs and Apple.

 Why did Steve Jobs leave Apple?